networknext/next/docs/source/next_client_t.rst

 	- **context** -- An optional pointer to context passed to any callbacks made from the client.

 	- **bind_address** -- An address string describing the bind address and port to bind to.
 Typically "0.0.0.0:0" is passed in, which binds to any IPv4 interface and lets the system pick a port.
-Alternatively, you can bind to a specific port "0.0.0.0:50000".
+Alternatively, you can bind to a specific port, for example: "0.0.0.0:50000".

 	- **packet_received_callback** -- Called from the same thread that calls *next_client_update*, whenever a packet is received from the server.
 Required.